 HLDC students also gain valuable experience and contacts, which enhances their qualifications for long-term career opportunities in public interest.

 HLDC’s overarching goal is to enable students to blend their substantive doctrinal training with the development of practical skills and professional identity so that when they graduate they are better prepared to begin practicing law.

-Students interested in applying to HLDC must meet all the program’s eligibility requirements, comply with all the application procedures and submit all the required information and materials, including any required by their prospective placements, by the required deadlines.
+Students interested in applying to HLDC must meet all the program’s eligibility requirements, comply with all of the application procedures and submit all of the required information and materials, including any required by their prospective placements, by the required deadlines.